home-assistant/home-assistant.io/source/_components/azure.markdown

 ---
 layout: page
-title: "Azure Cloud"
+title: "Azure"
-description: "Instructions on how to setup the Azure Cloud component."
+description: "Instructions on how to setup the Azure component."
 date: 2018-08-28 10:00
 sidebar: true
 comments: false